swiss/paf-link/documentation/2_introduction.md

 [TODO formulate in prose]

 * Event Based
-  * To enable independent development.
   * To avoid confusion on perspective.
+Different Affairs hold different stati in organisations at the same time.
   * To allow extension in depth (more detailed sub-process) and width (to include more parts of a public affair process).
+  * To enable independent development.
 * Shared concepts as driver for interoperability.
 * A schema build on RDF, with deterministic transformation to XML and JSON representations.